 Nicknamed the Rambettes, our Jailbirds are very popular among Warhammer 40K players.
 Miniature collector and painter Johnny Kwok Sing Wong recently completed a Military Style project featuring our Jailbirds Coyote Crew Troopers on a Games Workshop' Goliath Rockgrinder, a great example on how to use Raging Heroes miniatures as proxies for other game systems.

-“ These are my long time wanted figure girls in military style! "
+“ These are my long time wanted figure girls in military style! " said KS Wong.

 There are 20 miniatures used for this diorama, 10 for each vehicle.